CALR0/MarAppi-backend/README.md

-# MarAppi Backend
+# MarAppi

-Minimal Flask REST API for managing categories, places and reviews for tourism in Santa Marta.
+Flask REST API for managing categories, places and reviews for tourism in Santa Marta.

 Essentials
 - Python 3.8+